nainarazz/portfolio-website/src/pages/blog/basic-react-hooks-using-typescript.md

 };
 ```

 The useState function accepts the initial state as its argument.
 It returns an array of values which is the state and the function to update the state.
 We use ES6 array destructuring to get those values.
-By convention, we name the updater function by prefixing the state name with the word _set_.
+By convention, we name the updater function by prefixing the state name with the word `set`.

 ### Reading values

 To read the state value from hooks, we just access the destructured variable directly.
-Using the above example, we could do:
+Using the example above, we could do:

 ```jsx
 <div>First Name: {person.firstName}</div>